Paul Ooghe: World War I service

-In 1916, he escaped from German-occupied Belgium and traveled to the Netherlands, England, and finally France to join the Belgian Army which was fighting at a northern section of the Western Front, known as the Yser Front.
-At the age of 16, Ooghe lied about his age in order to enlist.
-He first joined the cavalry (5e régiment des Lanciers), then the grenadiers (1er régiment des Grenadiers).
+In 1916, he escaped from German-occupied Belgium and traveled to the Netherlands, England, and finally France to join the Belgian Army which was fighting at a northern section of the Western Front known as the Yser Front.
+Ooghe lied about his age and enlisted at 16.
+He served with the 5th Lancers Regiment and later the 1st Grenadiers Regiment.

 As he was in charge of the maintenance of the telephone and telegraph lines, Ooghe was often in the front line, also involved in action.
 At the end of March 1917, he participated in an attack against a German bunker in Rekkem and was very nearly killed.
 On 11 November 1918, while on duty and eager to celebrate the armistice, the Germans bombarded the positions where Ooghe was stationed and ten of his companions perished before the bugle sounded the end of the conflict.
 This was a traumatic experience that Ooghe would not forget.